fluentassertions/fluentassertions/docs/_pages/objectgraphs.md

    options => options.ComparingByValue<IPAddress>());
 ```

-For records, record structs and readonly record structs this works like this:
+For records and record structs this works like this:

 ```csharp
 actual.Should().BeEquivalentTo(expected, options => options